vppillai/h3Docs/system/mqtt/docs/configuration.md

 | Publish to Topic | Disabled | Publishing a message to Topic has 3 Parameters –   <br>     1.
 Topic and <br>     2.
 Qos ( 0 (Atmost Once), 1 (Atleast Once), 2 (Exactly Once))<br>     3.
 Retain: If the Broker should retain the message<br>     The User can configure these parameters to and use them along with the   message to send it on a particular Topic. |
 | Enable Debug Logs | Disabled | Enabling this flag compiles in debug logs and user can enable them   at runtime.
 The user can use the following CLI commands to enable/ disable   levels and flows for the MQTT service:<br>     1.	sysmqtt debug level <value> <br>     2.	sysmqtt debug flow <value> |

-All of the required files are automatically added into the MPLAB X IDE project by the MHC when the Net Service is selected for use.
+All of the required files are automatically added into the MPLAB X IDE project by the MHC when the MQTT Service is selected for use.